Chupan: Under Öljeitü

-Height and fall under Abu Sa'id
+Rise and fall under Abu Sa'id

 Chupan attempted to neutralize the influence of the viziers.
 In 1318, he convinced the discredited former vizier Rashid-al-Din Hamadani to return to the Ilkhanid court.
 Rashid, who had many enemies, was accused of poisoning Öljeitü soon after he returned.
 Chupan promptly turned on him, and Rashid-al-Din was put to death in July of that year.

 In 1319, armies under the command of the khan of the Blue Horde, Öz-Beg, invaded the Ilkhanate.
 Abu Sa'id led a campaign to stop the invasion.
 Chupan was on his way to assist Amir Husain (the father of the founder of the Jalayirids, Hasan Buzurg) against the raids of the Chagatai prince Yasa'ur, who was devastating Khurasan, but then turned around to support Abu Sa'id upon receiving word that the latter's position across the Kur River was in danger.
 Several of Abu Sa'id's officers had deserted, leaving his army weakened.
 He rushed to his master's position, only to find the troops of the Blue Horde already in flight.
 Nevertheless, Chupan inflicted heavy casualties upon the enemy.

 The matter of Abu Sa'id's officers fleeing still needed to be addressed.
 When the amir enacted punishment against Qurumushi (also a potential rival), as well as several other officers, for their military negligence, a conspiracy was then launched against him.
 The conspirators included Abu Sa'id's uncle Irinjin, who Chupan had dismissed from the governorship of Diyarbakr.
 Irinjin was defeated near Mianeh in June 1319.
-Following these events, Chupan gained almost complete influence over the Ilkhan, and his sons gained prominent positions as the Ilkhanate was parceled out between them.
+Following these events, Chupan gained almost complete influence over the Ilkhan, and his sons gained prominent positions as the Ilkhanate was parceled out among them.
 His sons Timurtash, Shaikh Mahmud, Hasan and Demasq Kaja were given governorships of Anatolia, Georgia, Khorasan and Azerbaijan respectively.
 He also married Abu Sa'id's sister Sati Beg, whom he had been betrothed to since 1316.

 However, his son Timurtash rose in rebellion in 1322, claiming to be Mahdi.
 Chupan went to obtain his surrender personally and even managed to get reappointment to the post by Abu Sa'id.
 Abu Sa'id sometime fell in love with Baghdad Khatun, one of emir Chupan's daughters.
 The emir's efforts to keep Abu Sa'id from marrying his daughter, who was still married to Hasan Buzurg (another powerful kingmaker of the era), did not help the situation.
 Abu Said approached Chupan in 1325, claiming her unsuccessfully.
 Chupan sent his daughter and son-in-law to Karabakh instead while himself went against Özbeg and Tarmashirin who invaded Azerbaijan and Khorasan respectively.
 Same year Chupan defeated another force led by Özbeg, and even invaded the Blue Horde.